misc0110/beamer-preview/README.md

 # Limitations / Known Issues

-* Page numbers on slides are always 1
 * No support for citations / bibliography
 * Commands between frame environments are not taken into account